I Am the Doorway: Plot summary

-After being exposed to an alien mutagen on a space trip to Venus, a disabled former astronaut describes the frightening changes he goes through.
-The narrator, Arthur, begins the narrative with his hands bandaged and complains of horrible itching both before and after the expedition.
+After being exposed to an alien mutagen on a spaceflight to Venus, disabled former astronaut Arthur narrates the frightening changes he goes through.
+Arthur begins the narrative with his hands bandaged and complains of horrible itching both before and after the expedition.
 The transformation manifests as a swarm of tiny eyeballs on his fingertips.
-These eyes serve as the titular "doorway" for an extraterrestrial civilization, allowing them to peer into our world, but from an alien perspective, humans are hideous monstrosities that they fear and despise, according to Arthur.
+These eyes serve as the titular "doorway" for an extraterrestrial civilization, allowing them to peer into our world, but from an alien perspective; humans are hideous monstrosities that they fear and despise, according to Arthur.

-Soon, the alien presence is able to not only peer through this portal, but also to take control of Arthur's shattered body and use him to perform heinous atrocities.
+Soon, the alien presence is able not only to peer through this portal, but also to take control of Arthur's shattered body and use him to perform heinous atrocities.
 Arthur douses his hands in kerosene and sets them on fire in a frantic bid to retain his humanity, only to discover that once the gateway is opened, it cannot be simply closed.
 For over seven years, he is able to keep the extraterrestrial presence at bay.
 However, as the aliens' eyes emerge on Arthur's chest, he announces that he intends to commit suicide with a shotgun to stop them from killing anyone else.